A question of classification

 How will product origin determine the duty rates?

 The questions of product origin, composition and size have had little relevance for the great majority of Irish companies up until now.
 That’s about to change with Brexit, however, as the origin of the products will determine the duty rates.
 Products purchased and consigned from the UK may not originate in the UK and may be liable to Anti-Dumping duty in addition to the customs duty, VAT and possibly excise duty.
 Ireland imports almost €20 billion worth of products from the UK every year and following Brexit it will have third country status.

-This means Irish companies importing from UK suppliers or exporting to UK customers should start the process of finding the customs classification code for all products involved, now, in order to be fully prepared for the 31 October Brexit deadline.
+This means Irish companies importing from UK suppliers or exporting to UK customers should start the process of finding the customs classification code for all products involved, now, in order to be fully prepared for trading with the UK after the transition period ends.